ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 }
 {%- endhighlight -%}

-Here we have a view with a `TextField` and we're monitor changes using `onChange` event and capturing the text typed inside it using the `print` function.
+Here we have a view with a `TextField`, and we're monitoring changes using the `onChange` event and capturing the text typed inside it using the `print` function.
 It works.
-Now we can use it in some screen, like this:
+Now we can use it in a screen, like this:

 {%- highlight swift -%}
 import SwiftUI